bstamenkovits/sql-queries/README.md

 ### Ipython Notebook Setup
-I am using VS Code and the [Jupyter Notebook](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension automatically configure the ipython kernel.
+I am using VS Code and the [Jupyter Notebook](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension automatically configures the ipython kernel.

 In addition the ipython sql package needs to be installed.